 Most patients improve after the initial presentation.
-After a brief remission of hours to a day, approximately 15% of patients progress to a more serious toxic form of a disease.
+After a brief remission of hours to a day, approximately 15% of patients progress to a more serious,toxic form of the disease.

 High Fever, with the liver and kidneys affected, jaundice, dark urine, abdominal pain with vomiting, bleeding from the mouth, nose, eyes or stomach, and eventually shock and multisystem organ failure.

-Precautions against yellow fever, including avoiding mosquito bites and vaccination, should be considered:
+Precautions against yellow fever, including avoiding mosquito bites and receiving vaccinations, should be considered: